Ibexoft/automotive-feed-import/readme.txt

 == Screenshots ==

-1. Fields added in Admin section.
+1. Fields added in Admin section of custom post type of Automobile Listing after import from XML feed.

 == Changelog ==

+= 1.0 =
+* Released and synced with GitHub at https://github.com/mjawaids/automotive-feed-import.
 = 0.1 =
 * First version release.

 == Upgrade Notice ==

-= 0.1 =
+= 1.0 =
-This is first version of plugin.
-No upgrades required.
+Compatible with first version v0.1.